thinkst/opencanary/docs/starting/configuration.rst

    * - device.listen_addr
      - ""
      - Controls which IP interface the Git, RDP, Redis, and VNC modules bind to.
+   * - git.max_connections
+     - 32
+     - Maximum number of concurrent connections accepted by the Git module.
+   * - git.timeout
+     - 10
+     - Seconds a Git connection may remain inactive before it is closed.
    * - telnet.max_connections
      - 64
      - Maximum number of concurrent connections accepted by the Telnet module.
 The default matches systemd socket units using ``Accept=yes``.